successful company sale

 (There are consultants who hedge this risk with an "exit fee")

 (5% of 2 million sales price)

-In this case, the consultant charges a staggered success fee from the transaction value of
+In this case, the consultant charges a graduated success fee from the transaction value

 5% for the first million €, plus